Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_43.rst

        :align: center
        :figclass: align-center

-       *Add path of the ADB directory to the **Path** system variable*
+       *Add path of the ADB directory to the* **Path** *system variable*

-* Open the command-prompt on Windows and enter this command `adb version`, as shown in the figure below.
+* Open the command-prompt on Windows and enter this command `adb version`, as shown on the figure below.
 The process is successful, if the command-prompt displays the version number of ADB.
     .. figure:: /Media/ARM/A9/Software/Android_43/adb_test_9.png
        :align: center
        :figclass: align-center